StutiS0004/StutiS0004/README.md

-- 👋 Hi, I’m StutiSamanta
+- 👋 Hi, I’m Stuti Samanta
-- 👀 I’m interested in Coding
+- 👀 I’m interested in learning new programming languages
 - 🌱 I’m currently pursuing B.Tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various other projects
-- 📫 How to reach me ...

 <!---
 StutiS0004/StutiS0004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.